brevdev/marimo/README.md

 3. **After workspace is ready, Marimo will be running automatically!**

    Access Marimo at `http://localhost:8080` (or your Brev workspace URL on port 8080)

+   **Note:** Password authentication is disabled by default for ease of use.

 The setup script automatically:
 - Installs Marimo
 - Clones the [marimo-team/examples](https://github.com/marimo-team/examples) repository with curated example notebooks
+- Installs common Python packages for data science and visualization
 - Sets up Marimo as a systemd service that starts automatically and restarts on failure

 ## Configuration